-A review of the governance arrangements was undertaken by management to determine whether the new arrangements meant LFC was now controlled by the GLA and, in accordance with IFRS 10, be consolidated in the GLA's group accounts.
-The review found that while the GLA has had more control over the LFB in the period since the change of governance arrangements on 1 April 2018 than it did previously, there are no direct benefits accruing to the GLA from this oversight, as the LFB primarily remains part of a nationwide fire service.
+A review of the governance arrangements was undertaken by management in 2018 to determine whether the arrangements mean that LFC is controlled by the GLA and, in accordance with IFRS 10, be consolidated in the GLA's group accounts.
+The review found that while the GLA exercises some control over the LFB, there are no direct benefits accruing to the GLA from this oversight, as the LFB primarily remains part of a nationwide fire service.
 Furthermore, operational control of the LFB clearly rests with the London Fire Commissioner rather than the GLA.
-While the GLA may provide some policy and resource oversight, as well as a challenge function, most of the LFB's activities continue as before - in an operational sense - without reference back to the GLA.
-In management's judgement the governance arrangements do not bring the LFC under the Authority's control and it will therefore not form part of the GLA's group accounts going forward.
+While the GLA may provide some policy and resource oversight, as well as a challenge function, most of the LFB's activities are undertaken - in an operational sense - without reference back to the GLA.
+In management's judgement the governance arrangements do not bring the LFC under the Authority's control and it will therefore not form part of the GLA's group accounts.

-Classification between investment properties and inventories
+5.10 Classification between investment properties and inventories